PainterQubits/Unitful.jl/docs/src/conversion.md

 294.15 K
 ```

-## Promotion mechanisms
+## Basic promotion mechanisms

-We decide the result units for addition and subtraction operations based
+We decide the result units for addition and subtraction operations based on looking at the
-on looking at the types only.
-We can't take runtime values into account
+types only.
+We can't take runtime values into account without compromising runtime
-without compromising runtime performance.
-If two quantities with the same units
+performance.

-are added or subtracted, then the result units will be the same.
-If two quantities
+If two quantities with the same units are added or subtracted, then the result units
-with differing units (but same dimension) are added or subtracted, then
+will be the same.
+If two quantities with differing units (but same dimension) are added
-the result units will be specified by promotion.
+or subtracted, then the result units will be specified by promotion.

 ### Promotion rules for specific dimensions